 - Exclude pages with ‘thin content’.
 When it comes to optimizing a website for search engines, you don’t want to submit in their index pages that are of low quality.
 It’s not a numbers game, meaning that it’s not a matter of how many pages you have in the index but how many ‘good’ pages are in the index.

-- Submit a separate sitemap for your images and video.
+- Submit a separate sitemap for your videos (if applicable).

 - Add your sitemap in robots.txt.
-I have explained before how to SEO your robots.txt and in addition to that, you can also add a line (as shown below) to help search engines find your sitemap file easier.
+I have explained before how to SEO your robots.txt and in addition to that, you can also add the location of your sitemap to help search engines find your sitemap file easier.

 - Include only URLS that Google can access.
 If you have pages that are blocked by robots or are behind a password-protected area, do not include those pages in the sitemap.